MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/ai-projects-readme.md

 const client = new AIProjectClient(endpoint, new DefaultAzureCredential());
 ```

+The client uses API version `2025-05-15-preview`, refer to the [API documentation][ai_foundry_data_plane_rest_apis] to learn more about the supported features.

 ## Examples

 ### Performing Agent operations

 The `.agents` property on the `AIProjectClient` gives you access to an authenticated `AgentsClient` from the `azure-ai-agents` package.
 Below we show how to create an agent and delete it.
-To see what you can do with the `agent` you created, see the [many samples](https://github.com/Azure/azure-sdk-for-js/tree/@azure/ai-projects_1.0.0-beta.8/sdk/ai/ai-agents/samples) associated with the `azure-ai-agents` package.
+To see what you can do with the `agent` you created, see the [many samples](https://github.com/Azure/azure-sdk-for-js/tree/@azure/ai-projects_1.0.0-beta.9/sdk/ai/ai-agents/samples) associated with the `azure-ai-agents` package.

 ```ts snippet:agentsSample
 const agent = await project.agents.createAgent("gpt-4o", {